Altinn/altinn-studio-docs/content/development/handbook/front-end/unit-testing/_index.md

 instance.componentDidMount();
 ```

-If you call networked functions componentDidMount() you need to mock the networked functions before mounting.
+> If you call networked functions in componentDidMount() you need to mock the networked functions before mounting.

 If you have one function that calls another function, and you want to be sure that both functions ran at the end of the test, you can use jest's spyOn functionality described here: